hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/19__H_S_Chandramouli.md

 >
 >
 >
-> Reg  << ​I do not have the book with me readily, but that चकार tells me
+> Reg  << I do not have the book with me readily, but that चकार tells me
 > that its not a definition.
 Its also not a definition due to the reason
 > mentioned in my first post that only suffixes used are different between
 > अनुभव and अनुभूति, so its like a dictionary meaning.
 The qualifiers used